 T-Shirt Quilt for 7-year-old Connor who lost his Father

-I made this little quilt for a very young Connor who had recently lost his Army father.
-After she gave Connor the quilt, she wrote: “Wanted to let you know that Connor immediately recognized his Daddy’s shirts on the quilt.
+I made this little quilt for a very young Connor who had recently lost his father, who was in the Army.
+After his mother gave Connor the quilt, she wrote: “Wanted to let you know that Connor immediately recognized his Daddy’s shirts on the quilt.
 When I put him to bed last night he wrapped himself in it, even gave up the baby blankets he’s slept with since he was born.
 He shed a few tears and wanted to see his Daddy one last time.
 These are normal emotions he will work through.
 But I want you to know how truly grateful I am to you for doing this for us.
 It’s the most special thing that Connor can keep and remember his Daddy.”
 These heart-felt words sum up why I love this career.

-Shannon’s T-Shirt Quilt – Wife’s Gift to her Husband – T-Shirt Quilt Made from t-shirts belonging to their Beloved Son
+Shannon’s T-Shirt Quilt – Wife’s Gift to her Husband – A T-Shirt Quilt Made from T-Shirts Belonging to their Beloved Son

-Soon after they lost their son Shannon to a motorcycle accident, his mother contacted me, wanting to know if I could tell her husband on his birthday which was coming up that he would be receiving a quilt made from Shannon’s t-shirts.
-Of course I told her she could.
-She contacted me when I had finished the quilt but hadn’t taken it to be delivered, asking is she could get a picture of it before she received the quilt.
+Soon after they lost their son Shannon to a motorcycle accident, his mother contacted me wanting to know if I could tell her husband on his birthday which was coming up that he would be receiving a quilt made from Shannon’s t-shirts.
+I told her that of course she could.
+She contacted me when I had finished the quilt but hadn’t yet had it delivered, asking is she could get a picture of it before she received the quilt.
 She said she was having a difficult day and knew it would cheer her up.
 In most cases I like for people to actually see their quilt for the first time rather that see the picture of it – but of course in her case I agreed.
 I love this quilt.
 They do too.

 The photos they sent me were beautiful and truly enhanced this quilt.